DUI Refusal in Pasco County

 If you were arrested for DUI, then the arresting officer requested that you submit to a test of your breath, blood, or urine.
 If you are accused of refusing to submit to chemical testing, then we have good news and bad news.

-In addition to the increased administrative suspension for a second refusal, if you were previously accused of refusing to submit to a breath test, then a second refusal can be charged as a separate crime in the criminal case.
+In addition to the increased administrative suspension for a second refusal, if you were previously accused of refusing to submit to a breath test, then a second refusal can be charged as a separate crime.

 Attorneys for a DUI Refusal in Pasco County, FL